anticode-403/antis-Better-Combat-Overhauls/README.md

 These are a list of planned future features.
 These features aren't necessarily guaranteed to come to ABCO and there will be no specific release date, but they are intended.
 - Duelist attribute
   - Deflect/parry-oriented weapons.
 Duelist weapons do not have special attacks.
+- Dual wielded special attacks
+  - Only for two of the same type of weapon
 - Custom heavy attack animations
 - Versatile attack speed
   - Just another lever that can make versatile weapons unique